Imagine being able to share the feelings, lessons and memories of baseball and softball with a child who can't even walk-let alone run.

 In the Miracle League, special-needs players are paired with buddies who assist them and cheer them on.
 Every player gets to bat once each inning; every player is safe on bases; every player gets to round the bases and score each inning; and the last player in a lineup always gets a home run.

-There are now 240 Miracle League organizations around the world, including in Puerto Rico Canada and Australia.
+There are now 320 Miracle League organizations around the world, including in Puerto Rico, Canada, Australia and Mexico.
 The Miracle League serves more then 200,000 children and youth adults with disabilities.
 Presently, the nearest Miracle Field to our area is in Des Moines.

 Charlie Becker is executive director of Camp Courageous, a year-round camp for people with disabilities, located in Monticello, Iowa.
 After visiting Miracle Fields in other parts of the state and seeing photos and videos of them around the country, he can't wait for one to open just 30 minutes away from his facility.